 Song: Nice & Slow Feat.
 Lil Dred

 BallGreezy is known for his classy, yet sexually straightforward music.
-It’s very smooth, but doesn’t waste time calling forth the shones (h-oes) he’s looking for or the waiter he needs a bottle from for the night.
+It’s very smooth, but doesn’t waste time calling forth the shones (h-oes) he’s looking for or the waiter he needs a bottle from.
 After listening to his catalog of music, you’ll know you can either jook with him, suck him off till all of it’s gone, or spend a lick to have a lil fun.
 For the haters, none it concerns you.

 BallGreezy reintroduces his signature sound in Nice & Slow – a classic Florida tune that features Lil Dred.
 It pleasantly sets the tone for every two-step dancer you know or person trying to be like Marvin Gaye and get it on.
 For the jam or chill session that’s about to ensue, you’re going to hear fresh, upbeat melodies that work perfectly together to create a succinct finished instrumental correlative to the song’s title.
 Whether you move nice or like it slow, count on this jam to get you right.

 Critique of Hook & Lyricism (Otherwise, skip to JustOneThing)

 Nice & Slow encompasses rhythmic handclaps/taps and keys that create a mind-stroking beat perfect for any cerebral music listener.
 As a personal fan of mental stimulation, I really appreciate the inclusion of the key instruments.
 They add an even smoother element to the song for the cool ass n-gga in any one of us.
 Prepare to show off your latest-learned dance move or just kick back.